We help you make investments that matter. Here are the details.

 Are there any fees associated with investing in CoPower Green Bonds?

-CoPower bears all issuing, management and administrative expenses of CoPower Green Bonds, so the projected return that we disclose is your expected net return.
+CoPower bears all issuing, management and administrative expenses of CoPower Green Bonds, so the projected annual return that we disclose is your expected net return.
 If you invest in CoPower Green Bonds directly via our platform there are no investor fees, period.

 Can I invest through an RRSP or TFSA?